 Colorado Legal Information

-Colorado has two medical cannabis laws.
 Colorado's original medical cannabis law is a citizens’ initiative passed in 2000 called Amendment 20 that amends the state constitution to authorize patients to use and possess up to two ounces of medical cannabis, cultivate up to six plants (3 mature, 3 immature), and be assisted by a caregiver.
 Colorado's second medical cannabis law, the Colorado Medical Marijuana Code (C.R.S.
 12-43.3-101 et seq.), was enacted by the legislature in the summer of 2010 to establish a dual licensing mechanism that regulates medical cannabis business at both the state and local level.
 Colorado allows local governments to adopt regulations regarding medical marijuana businesses and patient and caregiver conduct, which has led to unequal application of the law, selective enforcement, and different interpretations of the law.
 In addition, the Colorado Medical Marijuana Code permits various state agencies to continuously enact new regulations for the medical cannabis community.
-Two state agencies oversee different aspects of the program.
 The Department of Public Health and Environment oversees the patient and caregiver registry, while the Marijuana Enforcement Division of the Department of Revenue regulates dispensaries, cultivation, and manufacturing.

 In This Section